Blue Mountains Canyon News

 here.

-This movie was taken last saturday - in fairly high water (but probably
+in fairly high water (but probably

 a fair bit lower than the party involved in the accident experienced).